htetmyatthar/6006/README.md

 I am trying to learn Golang using this course as my guide.
 # Testing
 Everything will be tested.
 And you can find that in seperate test files.
+For C, memory leaks are detected by valgrind.
+For Golang, go fmt tool is used to format.
+For Python, black formatter is used.

 # Model of Computation
 Specification for what operations on the machine can be performed in O(1) time.